duckdb/duckdb-rs/README.md

    cargo build --examples
    ```

-3. _Experimental:_ Setting `DUCKDB_DOWNLOAD_LIB=1` makes the build script download pre-built DuckDB binaries from GitHub Releases.
+3. Setting `DUCKDB_DOWNLOAD_LIB=1` makes the build script download pre-built DuckDB binaries from GitHub Releases.
 This always links against the dynamic library in the archive (setting `DUCKDB_STATIC` has no effect), and it effectively automates the manual steps above.
 The archives are cached in `target/duckdb-download/<target>/<version>` and that directory is automatically added to the linker search path.
-The downloaded version always matches the `libduckdb-sys` crate version.
+The downloaded version always matches the DuckDB version encoded in the `libduckdb-sys` crate version.

    ```shell
    DUCKDB_DOWNLOAD_LIB=1 cargo test